meilisearch/documentation/reference/api/search.md

 If a query contains multiple search terms, Meilisearch centers the crop around the largest number of unique matches, giving priority to terms that are closer to each other and follow the original query order.
 If you search for `skilled turtle` with a `cropLength` of 6, Meilisearch will return `Leonardo is the most skilled turtle`.

 If Meilisearch does not find any query terms in a field, cropping begins at the first word in that field.
-If you search for `Michelangelo` with a `cropLength` of 4, Meilisearch will return `Donatello is a skilled …`.
+If you search for `Michelangelo` with a `cropLength` of 4 and this string is present in another field, Meilisearch will return `Donatello is a skilled …`.

 #### Example